 Leeds finished fifth that season under former Arsenal manager George Graham.
-And when the stern, notoriously defensive-minded Scot was let go early in the following campaign, replaced by David O’Leary, Kewell’s star shone brighter still.
+When the stern, notoriously defensive-minded Scot left early the following season to be replaced by David O'Leary, Kewell's star shone brighter still.

 He was joined in the first team by a regular drip of fellow academy graduates, augmented by marquee signings as the Yorkshire side aimed to push for Premier League glory, exciting along the way with their fast-paced, attacking brand of football.

-The 1999/00 season saw Kewell, still only 22, at his peak, notching a career-high 17 all-competitions goals and laying on a staggering 20 assists, helping Leeds finish third in the Premier League, after threatening a genuine title charge for some time, and making it to the semi-finals of the UEFA Cup.
+The 1999/00 season saw Kewell, still only 22 and in his peak, notch a career-high 17 all-competition goals and laying on a staggering 20 assists, helping Leeds finish third in the Premier League, after threatening a genuine title charge for some time, and making it to the semi-finals of the UEFA Cup.